 Instructions

-1. Preheat oven to 400°F (200°C).
+1. Preheat the oven to 400°F (200°C).
 In a blender, combine oats, almond milk, maple syrup, baking powder, vanilla and salt.
 Blend until you have a smooth batter.

 2. Take 1/4 cup of the batter and mix with brown sugar and cinnamon.
 Put the cinnamon sugar batter in a small plastic bag with the corner snipped.